AgoraIO/Agora-RESTful-Service/cloud-recording/README.md

 # Agora Cloud Recording Postman Collection

-Agora offers a Postman collection that contains sample RESTful API requests for cloud recording.
+Agora offers a Postman collection, which contains sample RESTful API requests for a cloud recording.
 You can use the sample requests to:

 - Record a live broadcast in composite recording mode
-- Configure the video layout and update the layout during recording
+- Configure the video layout or update the layout during recording
 - Store the recorded files in the third-party cloud storage that you specify.

-To know more about what you can do with Cloud Recording RESTful APIs, refer to [Agora Cloud Recording RESTful API](https://docs.agora.io/en/cloud-recording/cloud_recording_api_rest?platform=All%20Platforms).
+To learn more about what you can do with the Cloud Recording RESTful APIs, see [Agora Cloud Recording RESTful API](https://docs.agora.io/en/cloud-recording/cloud_recording_api_rest?platform=All%20Platforms).

 # Prerequisites